aradhakrishnanGFDL/CatalogBuilder/README.md

 4. git clone this repository.
 5. Run the gen_intake_gfdl.py in the cloned repo with the PP directory as the first argument and the name of the output file as the second.

-The following example generates a sample catalog called ‘output.csv’ to the home directory:
+The following example generates a sample catalog called output.csv to the home directory:
-/gen_intake_gfdl.py /archive/am5/am5/am5f3b1r0/c96L65_am5f3b1r0_pdclim1850F/gfdl.ncrc5-deploy-prod-openmp/pp  /archive/am5/am5/am5f3b1r0/c96L65_am5f3b1r0_pdclim1850F/gfdl.ncrc5-deploy-prod-openmp/pp/output
+/gen_intake_gfdl.py /archive/am5/am5/am5f3b1r0/c96L65_am5f3b1r0_pdclim1850F/gfdl.ncrc5-deploy-prod-openmp/pp  ~/output

 The above creates an output.csv and an output.json.

-Additional flags
+Additional flags:

-In order to overwrite any existing CSV file at the given output path, the  '--overwrite' flag can be used.
+To overwrite an existing catalog at the given output path, use the '--overwrite' flag.
-In order to append any existing CSV file at the given output path, the  '--append' flag can be used.
+To append to an existing catalog at the given output path, use the '--append' flag.

 The catalog builder wrapper accepts two arguments: an input path where data is stored and an output path to which the final CSV file will be generated.